-Since 1948, the Faroe Islands has had Home Rule - a political system by which so-called Joint Matters are under Danish State authority, while Faroese or Special Matters are under Faroese control.
+Since 1948, the Faroe Islands has had Home Rule - a political system by which so-called "Joint Matters" are under Danish State authority, while "Special Matters" are deemed matters of Faroese State competence and are under Faroese control.

 For example, the Faroe Islands is an independent area with regard to customs and excise duties and taxation.